jorgejch/dex-arbitrage/STRATEGY.md

 1. **Pick Token C**:
    1. For each pool with a token pair containing token B, verify that the C token participates in a pair with token A.
-   1. Calculate all the expected profit possibilities from the arbitrage opportunity involving tokens A, B, and Cs.
+   1. Calculate all the expected profit possibilities from the arbitrage opportunities involving tokens A, B, and Cs.
       * Consider transaction fees, slippage, and other factors to determine the net profit.
    1. Pick the tokens C & A pool that maximizes the expected profit, if any.